Skip to main content

 State of the Western Lake Erie Basin Conference

-Hosted by the University of Michigan Water Center in partnership with the State of Michigan's Quality of Life agencies – the Department of Natural Resources (DNR); the Department of Agriculture and Rural Development (MDARD); and the Department of Environment, Great Lakes, and Energy (EGLE) – the conference features speakers discussing topics related to phosphorus management in the Western Lake Erie Basin.
+Hosted by the Michigan Department of Environment, Great Lakes and Energy (EGLE), in partnership with the University of Michigan Water Center and with the other State of Michigan's Quality of Life agencies – the Department of Natural Resources (DNR) and the Department of Agriculture and Rural Development (MDARD) – this conference provides networking, discussion, and updates on phosphorus management in Michigan's portion of the Western Lake Erie Basin.
 Excessive phosphorus causes harmful algal blooms in Lake Erie.

 The annual State of the Western Lake Erie Basin conference brings together conservation districts, watershed councils, local and state government officials, agricultural organizations, environmental non-governmental organizations, and community members.